Carbon Capture Utilization and Storage (CCUS)

 Monitoring wells

 In addition to injection wells, monitoring wells play a critical role in CCS projects by ensuring the long‑term integrity and containment of the injected CO₂ plume.
-These wells are typically used for pressure monitoring, fluid sampling, and detection of potential CO₂ migration.
+These wells are typically used for pressure monitoring, fluid sampling, and detection of CO₂ migration.

 Similar to injection wells, monitoring wells may also be exposed to formation water backflow, particularly during pressure fluctuations or shut‑in periods.
-As a result, the monitoring wellbore environment can become corrosive, even in the absence of continuous CO₂ injection.
+As a result, the monitoring wellbore environment may become corrosive, even in the absence of continuous CO₂ injection.

 Key risks for monitoring wells include: